msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

 | **Delivered** | When you confirm that the return has been delivered                                                                   |
 | **Verified**  | When you have verified the Customer Return                                                                            |

 You probably noticed that two of the status values only apply to automatically created shipments.
-These are created by the system when another store in the system creates an Supplier Return to return stock to your store.
+These are created by the system when another store in the system creates a Supplier Return to return stock to your store.
 If this is the case you'll see a message near the top of the page:

 ![Automatic IS message](/docs/distribution/images/ir_message_automatic.png)